top of page

 Standard Deduction Increases Provide Relief

 For 2025, taxpayers will see a notable increase in the standard deduction amounts.
-Married couples filing jointly will now enjoy a standard deduction of $22,500 for tax year 2025, an increase of $600 from 2024.
-Single taxpayers and married individuals filing separately will see their standard deduction rise to $15,000 for 2025, up $400 from the previous year.
+Following the enactment of the One Big Beautiful Bill in July 2025, married couples filing jointly will now enjoy a standard deduction of $31,500 for tax year 2025, an increase of $2,300 from 2024.
+Single taxpayers and married individuals filing separately will see their standard deduction rise to $15,750 for 2025, up $1,150 from the previous year.
+Heads of household will have a standard deduction of $23,625, an increase of $1,025 from 2024.

 Federal Income Tax Brackets for 2025